Back to DWU AI Articles

 Last updated March 5, 2026.
 Prepared by DWU AI · Reviewed by alternative AI · Human review in progress.

 2025–2026 Update: JFK New Terminal One completed a $2.55 billion issuance in 2024 to fund infrastructure improvements.
 Phoenix Sky Harbor maintains S&P A+ stable ratings on its junior lien bonds, with S&P revising its outlook to positive in May 2023.
-The FAA Reauthorization Act of 2024 increased AIP to $3 billion in FY2025, growing to $3.6 billion by FY2028, but with IIJA/BIL supplemental programs expiring after FY2026 and ACI-NA estimating $173.9 billion in infrastructure investments over the next five years (2025–2029), comparing this to $13.2 billion base AIP FY2025–2028 yields an approximate gap of $160.7 billion.
+The FAA Reauthorization Act of 2024 increased AIP to $4.0 billion annually for FY2025 through FY2028 (P.L.
+118-63), but with IIJA/BIL supplemental programs expiring after FY2026 and ACI-NA estimating $173.9 billion in infrastructure investments over the next five years (2025–2029), comparing this to $13.2 billion base AIP FY2025–2028 yields an approximate gap of $160.7 billion (note: ACI-NA estimate covers five years while base AIP authorization covers four years under current law).
 Across 4 years (FY2025–2028), the base AIP authorization totals approximately $13.2 billion; this gap may be funded by revenue bonds, P3s, state/local funding, or other sources.

 Implications for Airport Finance Teams